redaER7/dapr/charts/dapr/README.md

 Dapr chart is succefully installed on `dev` namespace, when installing a second dapr chart on `uat` namespace, we get ClusterRole ClusterRoleBinding webhook errors because existing chart applies cluster-wide ressource

-==> Customizing chart so that dapr helm chart installation can be namespaced
+Customizing chart so that different dapr configurations can exist in different namespaces in same cluster.

 ### Edit sub-chart dapr_rbac